 Eve has spent a number of years in Eastern Europe undertaking advocacy for government reform across socio-economic sectors including in anti-trafficking, disability education and orphanage care.
 She was part of a team that built a regional coalition of non-profits to monitor human rights in nine countries.

 More recently, Eve lived in New York where she advised and mentored a cohort of change-makers from around the world to strengthen their professional capability, and ran a social enterprise to address food insecurity among communities devastated by Hurricane Sandy.

-Eve has core skills in project management, strategy development and capacity building.
+Eve has core skills in project management, strategy development, programme design and capacity building.
 In 2014 she obtained an MA in Human Rights from Columbia University, plus holds a LLB and BA (politics).